Moka app review

 Why should I invest with Moka?

-Moka bills itself as a service that makes investing simple and helps turn spending habits into saving habits.
-You don’t need to know anything about investing, and you don’t have to change your lifestyle.
+Moka helps turn spending habits into saving habits.
+You don’t need to know anything about investing, you don’t have to change your lifestyle, and you don’t even need to make deposits.
 Some people have a difficult time saving money.
 One way to look at Moka is as a forced savings tool that is easier than figuring out how to set aside money each month.

 What are the benefits of Moka?

-You can invest in an RRSP, a TFSA or a non-registered account – i.e. not a government-designated tax shelter.
-Moka also offers what it calls Socially Responsible Investing portfolios that are made up of companies engaging in ethical business practices in the following areas: climate change, gender diversity in the workplace, corporate responsibility and sustainable development.
+- More than one account type and portfolio.
+You can invest in an RRSP, a TFSA or a non-registered account.
+You will also have access to Socially Responsible Investing portfolios that are made up of companies engaging in ethical business practices in the following areas: climate change, gender diversity in the workplace, corporate responsibility and sustainable development.

-Your portfolio is based on your personal risk preferences.
+- Personalized investments.
+Your portfolio is based on your personal risk preferences, current financial situation and goals.

-You can access your savings with free, next-day withdrawals at no extra cost.
-Keep in mind that there may be a penalty for withdrawing money from RRSPs in some cases.
+- Flexibility.
+You can access your earnings with free, next-day withdrawals at no extra cost.

 What to watch out for?